Herbert Moran: Australian representative

 Moran captained Australia in the first eight games of the tour only one of which – against Llanelli RFC – was lost.
 Howell writes that Moran applied himself diligently and displayed courage and leadership.
 He dislocated his shoulder late in the first half of the eighth tour game against London but played out the match gamely.
 He missed the next match against Cambridge University; the Olympic gold-medal match against Cornwall at the 1908 Summer Olympics (where Australia was captained by Chris McKivat) and the subsequent matches against Oxford University, Yorkshire and Lancashire.
-He played against Somerset and then made his Test début against Wales at Cardiff Arms Park on 12 December 1908 at number eight – a match lost by Australia 6–9.
+He played against Somerset and then made his test debut against Wales at Cardiff Arms Park on 12 December 1908 at number eight – a match lost by Australia 6–9.

 He figured in the Welsh tour matches against Newport, Abertillery, Swansea and Cardiff but then disaster struck on New Year's Eve 1909 when he slipped on ice while walking and sprained his ankle.
-He withdrew from the team on the morning of the Test against England.
-After the last Test but with two further tour matches to be played, Moran left the tour to further his medical studies at Edinburgh University.
+He withdrew from the team on the morning of the test against England.
+After the last test but with two further tour matches to be played, Moran left the tour to further his medical studies at Edinburgh University.
 Unfathomable by later and current standards, the tour captain therefore did not accompany the team on the next leg of the tour to the US and Canada.

-All told Moran captained Australia on sixteen occasions, all on this tour – one of these was a Test appearance.
+All told Moran captained Australia on sixteen occasions, all on this tour – one of these was a test appearance.

 In 1911 and 1912 Moran was President of Sydney's Balmain Rugby Club.